manisha-singh-hyd/AwesomeBattery/README.md

 # AwesomeBattery

-A macOS menu bar application that provides visual battery alerts through screen borders.
+AwesomeBattery is a macOS menu bar application that provides visual battery alerts through screen borders.
+It comes out of my personal use case as I always forget to charge my macbook.
+This app will almost always force you to charge your laptop when it gets below the desired threshold values.

 ## Features